Ujjawall12/ArthSetu/README.md

 - `/api/projects` - Project CRUD operations
 - `/api/expenditures` - Expenditure tracking
 - `/api/complaints` - Citizen complaint management

-## Blockchain Integration

-The system uses a smart contract to ensure transparency and immutability:

-- Projects and expenditures are recorded on the blockchain
-- Verification of expenditures is tracked on-chain
-- Citizen complaints and resolutions are recorded for accountability

 ## Running in Production